 If you’re face-to-face, pick a time and place that makes you (and them) feel relaxed without distractions.
 Every way has its pros and cons.
 Writing a letter or email can be a good option, especially if you’re about saying things correctly and want to give the person time to think.

-The cons are that you might have to wait for some time.
-And in the end, you’ll you’ll talk to them anyway.
+The cons are that you might have to wait sometime, and in the end, you’ll talk to them anyway.
 Our advice is to try to speak in person if you can.
 It’s very personal.

 Finally, you don’t want the person you come out to do the way you’d wish to right away.
 Sometimes, it takes a while for people to adjust — what you’ve heard might be surprising or unexpected.
 They might need time to process it before they support you.